kshedden/case_studies/methods/writing-tips.md

   these should be very specific to your analysis and conclusions, not a generic list of limitations that would apply in almost any setting.

-- Aim for an academic tone.
+- Write in an academic tone.
 Avoid the excessive use of self-congratulatory adjectives like "comprehensive", "nuanced", "advanced", and "intricate" to describe your analysis unless you can specifically state why these terms are relevant.
 Let the reader be the judge of whether these terms are applicable.